knoxguru/NSBundle/README.md

 The original work and it's license is in the NS folder at the root of this Bundle.

 #Installation

+using composer add the line below to your require section:

+	"knoxguru/nsbundle": "dev-master"

 Edit the parameters for your NS account in the Resources/config/services.yml file

 Add the bundle to your AppKernel.php file